 Who Was Hugh Hefner?

-Born on April 9, 1926, in Chicago, Illinois, Hugh Hefner transformed the adult entertainment industry with his groundbreaking publication Playboy.
+Hugh Hefner transformed the adult entertainment industry with his groundbreaking publication Playboy.
 From the first issue featuring Marilyn Monroe in December 1953, Playboy expanded into a multimillion-dollar enterprise mirroring the often controversial sensibilities of its founder.
 By the 1970s, Hefner set himself up at the Playboy Mansion West in California, remaining editor-in-chief of the magazine he founded.
-In more recent years he starred in the reality TV series The Girls Next Door.
+In more recent years, he starred in the reality TV series The Girls Next Door.

 Background and Early Life